OneBadUnit/AEGIS/docs/AEGIS_AI_HANDOFF_SOP.md

 - Not cloud-hosted (all data is local; Ollama runs locally)
 - Not a full NLP pipeline (LLM calls are per-item, not cross-corpus)
 - Not a censorship tool (it uses source weighting for confidence, not suppression)
-- Not the same as a traditional market/financial analyzer (despite the repo folder name `market-analyzer`)
+- Not a market or financial analyzer

 ---